parklab/HiTea/README.md

  - Required inputs:
 HiTtea requires following reference data files during the run.
    - TE-family consensus                = TE-family consensus sequences in fasta format.
 These sequences can be derived from literature or by performing multiple sequence alignment of highly variable sequences of a TE-family in the human genome.
-HiTea uses TE-family consensus sequences for Alu, L1Hs and SVA from an earlier study (ref-1).
+In addition, we use a PolyA fasta entry in this file to score for TPRT-mediated polyA/T tails on the non-reference TE-insertion (ref-1).
+HiTea uses TE-family consensus sequences for Alu, L1Hs and SVA from an earlier study (ref-2).
    - TE-family reference copy locations = This .gzip file contains genomic location of the TE-family in bed format.
 The 7th column in this file is reserved for name of the TE-family as provided in the above TE-family consensus fasta file.
 This file can be downloded from Repeatmasker database.
-HiTea uses the file as provided by (ref-1)
+HiTea uses the file as provided by (ref-2)

 ```
  $ zcat hg38/bgRepeats_hg38.bed.gz | head